A duck? a duckspacer

 A warm welcome awaits you at Swansmead Bed and Breakfast.
-Situated less than 100 yards from Charmouth beach amidst the beautiful rolling hills of Dorset, we offer very comfortable accommodation.
+Situated less than 100 yards from Charmouth beach amidst the beautiful rolling hills of Dorset, we offer very comfortable accommodation with full English or Continental breakfast included.

-We have a large en suite room with a king-sized bed, television, refrigerator and tea/coffee making facilities.
-We also offer a large family room with bathroom (bath and separate corner shower), one double bed and large bunk beds, television, small refrigerator and tea/coffee making facilities.
+We have a large en suite room with a king-sized bed, television, refrigerator, hairdryer and tea/coffee making facilities.
+We also offer a large family room with private bathroom (bath and separate corner shower), one double bed and trundle beds, television, small refrigerator, hairdryer and tea/coffee making facilities.
 Parking spaces are provided.
+Wifi available.

 Both rooms have exceptionally large windows with excellent sea and cliff views and the dining room looks out onto the large garden, fields, cliffs and sea.
 From the bottom of the garden you can walk across to the River Char and to the famous Jurassic beach which is a level, two minute stroll away.